 Is It Possible to Get a Boarding Pass and Individual Lightning Lane on the Same Day?

 There is nothing that Disney does to stop guests from booking a reservation in the virtual queue and from purchasing an Individual Lightning Lane on the same day.
-Both of these open to guests at 7:00 am (Individual Lightning Lane is only for WDW Resort hotel guests at 7:00 am), and both sell out extremely quickly each day.
+Both of these open to guests at 7:00 am (Individual Lightning Lane is only for WDW Resort hotel guests at 7:00 am), and both normally sell out quickly each day.

 If you want to ride twice on the same day, you will need to book both of them which can be tricky given the time factor.
 You should have two people online ready to make reservations before 7:00 am on the day you are visiting.
 This will give you the best chance at both of them.